njaurigue/cse15l-lab-reports/lab-report-2-week-4.md

 Ex: `![here's an image!](image.url)`
 2. A file that follows the link format, but with additional text between parentheses and brackets
 Ex: `[thisIsNotALink] Here's a sentence. (notALink)`
 3. A file that contains no links at all
+Ex: `There are no links here )[`

 With these examples, we systematically tested each case to locate the failure-inducing inputs, symptoms, and bugs in order to make the appropriate changes required to get the expected output.